EmineSelimovska/EmineSelimovska/README.md

 - **Node.js/Express:** Competent in building scalable server-side applications.
 - **Angular/ReactJS:** Developing dynamic and feature-rich user interfaces with these popular frameworks.
 - **MongoDB:** Proficient in working with MongoDB for NoSQL database solutions.
-- MySQL: Experienced in using MySQL for relational database management.
+- **MySQL:** Experienced in using MySQL for relational database management.
-- Agile: Knowledgeable in Agile methodologies for efficient project management.
+- **Agile Essentials with Scrum:** Knowledgeable in Agile methodologies and Scrum practices for efficient project management.
-- DevOps: Understanding of DevOps principles to streamline development and operations.
+- **DevOps:** Understanding of DevOps principles to streamline development and operations.

 ## Learning Path at SoftUni